Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

 The doctor may also have had to do what’s known as an episiotomy, which involves cutting a little bit of the area to help your baby get to the outside world.

-While sex after birth will be different for every person, here’s some of what you might experience:
+Here’s some of what you might experience:

-- More desert than waterfall.
-Yes, vaginal dryness post-birth is a thing.
+• More desert than waterfall: Yes, vaginal dryness post-birth is a thing.
 Why is this the case?
 One of the reasons is that breastfeeding results in an estrogen drop, and that drop results in dryness.
 If you do feel like having sex after birth, remember that lube is your friend.

 Why am I so tight after having a baby?